 The Sale and Supply of Alcohol Act specifies which types of premises can have an off-licence e.g. bottle stores, winery cellar doors, supermarkets and some grocery stores.
 Some hotels and taverns may hold both on and off licences.
 Premises that cannot have an off-licence include; petrol stations, garages, conveyances, dairies and convenience stores.

-You can apply for the licence yourself, or have a consultant or lawyer make the application on your behalf.
-The Licensing Process Flow Chart attached outlines the steps your application will go through.
+You can apply for the new off licence application yourself, or have a consultant or lawyer make the application on your behalf.

 Under the Sale and Supply of Alcohol Act 2012 there are criteria that your business must meet to be issued a new or renewed licence.
-Additional information and documents are required to be provided as part of the application.
+Additional information is generally required to be provided as part of the application.

 Remote Sales of Alcohol